fanzhey1/Visualizing-COVID-19-data/README.md

 The third part of the project generates an interactive plot of the Infection rate per 1m (x) versus Fatality rate per 1m (y).

 The final part of the project creates 2 subplots.
 1). a 2 by 2 subplots of inflection cases per continent and globally, daily and 7-day smoothed.
 2). a 2 by 2 subplots of the daily mortalities and the cumulative mortalities per continent and globally.

+*This project is adapted from an assignment from CHE1148 at University of Toronto.*